duykieu/umi9-scaffold/README.md

 umi9 make:controller ProductController Product

-//Only user with these permission can access, the scaffold will create router configuration for you umi9 make:controller CategoryController Category --protect=Update,Store,Destroy
+//Only user with these permissions can access, the scaffold will create router configuration for you umi9 make:controller CategoryController Category --protect=Update,Store,Destroy
 ```